Introducing The GPL Way

 REFLECTION TIME: Do you relate to any of the above in your own methods or at a specific time during your coaching journey?

 We see it commonly in Professional Contexts where the Coach is expected to portray themselves from the sideline as ‘The Expert’.
 This also drives an ego-centric culture where it becomes Coach v Coach, not about Team v Team.
-And worse, that is what’s being role-modelled to the world of Sports Coaching.
+And worse, that is what’s being role-modeled to the world of Sports Coaching.

 It is there that we have lost, not only on scorelines but in our human potential.

 But we can also admire Humanity, for it’s actually with good intentions that most Coaches, more obvious in Volunteer Contexts, come from the intention of wanting to help others.

 This is why there’s A New Way of Coaching to share, one which people can TRUST to then extend to their learners and into their environments.
-One we can be confident in to provide experiences which are rich in learning about self, others and interacting environments.
+One we can be confident to provide experiences that are rich in learning about self, others, and interacting environments.
 A place where each individual is supported in their Passion and has the freedom to explore their Potential.

 We started A New Way of Coaching: Focus Area 1 with the important challenge to LET GO of Control (JOIN HERE for access to all Blog Posts).
 Now we have a solid backing to Let Go of Control and Trust the Learning Dynamics.

 TRUST THE LEARNING DYNAMICS